Fred Again: Beginnings and record label deal

-Aged 16, Gibson joined an a cappella group at the London studio of Brian Eno, who was his family's neighbour at the time.
+Aged 16, Gibson joined an a cappella group at the home of Brian Eno after being invited by a family friend.
 In 2014, he collaborated as co-producer and songwriter with Eno and Karl Hyde on their two project albums Someday World and High Life (songwriter only).
+Eno stated: "...when I first worked with Fred, I could see he was brilliant.
+It's very clear he is a very, very sensitive and good artist... but I didn't really understand a lot of what he was doing.
+It took me quite a while to think... 'oh my gosh, this is really a new idea about how you can make music.
 Also in 2014, Gibson participated in the Red Bull Music Academy in Tokyo, Japan.

+Between 2015 and 2019, Gibson worked primarily as a songwriter and producer for a diverse range of mainstream artists.
+His early production credits included work on Roots Manuva's album Bleeds (2015) and Charli XCX's 2016 single "After the Afterparty".
+He went on to contribute production to Lil Yachty's 2017 track "Better" (which featured Stefflon Don), Plan B's Heaven Before All Hell Breaks Loose (2018), and BTS's "Make It Right" (2019).
+In 2019, he also co-produced the UK number-one single "Own It" by Stormzy, featuring Ed Sheeran and Burna Boy.

-In June 2018, George Ezra's song "Shotgun", co-written by Gibson, reached No. 1 on the UK Singles Chart, remaining in the top 3 for 12 consecutive weeks from 22 June to 7 September.
+In 2018, Gibson began collaborating with singer-songwriter Maisie Peters, receiving co-writing credits on various songs of hers.
+He continued to write with her until 2021.
+In June 2018, George Ezra's song "Shotgun", co-written by Gibson, reached number one on the UK Singles Chart, remaining in the top 3 for 12 consecutive weeks from 22 June to 7 September.
 Later, in the same year, Gibson was also credited with co-writing "Solo" by Clean Bandit featuring Demi Lovato, and gained further success with Rita Ora's song "Let You Love Me".
-Gibson is credited with writing and/or producing 12 of 15 of Ed Sheeran's 2019 No.6 Collaborations Project, with credited songs featuring for a total of 14 weeks at No. 1 in the charts.
+Gibson is credited with writing and/or producing 12 of 15 of Ed Sheeran's 2019 No.6 Collaborations Project, with credited songs featuring for a total of 14 weeks at number one in the charts.

+By 2019, Gibson had achieved significant commercial success in the UK charts, contributing to 12 Top 40 singles over the course of the year.
+Additionally, he held songwriting or production credits on 30% of all the UK number-one singles in 2019.

 Gibson won Producer of the Year at the Brit Awards 2020.
 He is the youngest producer to ever win the title.
 The win was voted for by a group of industry-wide A&R executives and was then selected by the Music Producers' Guild.